jisshub/angular-snippets/reactive-forms-angular-assignment.md

 ```

 - next synchronize typescript form with html form.
-- connect each inputs with corresponding controls in typescript form.
+- connect each inputs with corresponding controls in typescript form using _formControlName_ directive
 - add **ngSubmit** directive to submit form.

   **app.component.html**